Or search by topic

 Are there some total numbers of spots that are easier than others?

-We would love to hear about the strategies you use for finding the computer's rectangle.
+We would love to hear about the strategies you use for finding the monkey's rectangle.

 Picture 2: Having given them time to play freely, we then suggested they make any pattern or picture they like using just six plugs.
 We used this child's pattern to draw out the properties of a rectangle.

-Clip 4: In this clip, we encourage the children to find the rectangle more quickly and this time it contains six plugs.
+Clip 4 (above): In this clip, we encourage the children to find the rectangle more quickly and this time it contains six plugs.